-We currently have seven (7) employees.
-We also engage multiple contractors, consultants and advisors who provide services on a part-time basis.
-Our employees, contractors and consultants conduct or oversee all day-to-day operations of the Company including technical development, research, and administration.
+We currently have three (3) employees, and we also engage multiple contractors, consultants and advisors who provide services on a part-time basis.
+Our employee, contractors and consultants conduct or oversee all day-to-day operations of the Company including technical development, research, and administration.
 We have no unionized employees.
 We currently have no retainers or minimum financial commitments with any of our consultants, contractors or service providers.
-We consider relations with our employees, consultants, and contractors to be satisfactory.
+We consider relations with our employee, consultants, and contractors to be satisfactory.